-- Class I: Pathways that provide exclusive right-of-way for use by bicyclists and pedestrians. - Class II: Bicycle lanes striped within the roadway for use by bicyclists, typically between the vehicle travel lane and parking lane or curb. - Class III: Bicycle routes that are signed and sometimes marked with shared lane markings ("sharrows") where bicycles and vehicles share the same travel lane.
+- Class II: Bicycle lanes striped within the roadway for use by bicyclists, typically between the vehicle travel lane and parking lane or curb. - Class III: Bicycle routes that are signed and sometimes marked with shared lane markings ("sharrows") where bicycles and vehicles share the same travel lane.

-The Pier 221/2 site is served by several primary bicycle facilities.
+The Pier 22/2 site is served by several primary bicycle facilities.
 Bicycle Route 5 runs along The Embarcadero as a Class II facility between King Street and North Point Street, including in front of the site and southbound on the other side of The Embarcadero.
 The eastern promenade of The Embarcadero is designated as Herb Caen Way, a Class I shared bicycle/pedestrian path.
 Finally, a Class II facility runs along North Point Street between The Embarcadero and Van Ness Avenue through Fisherman's Wharf.
-Within one-half mile of the project site, the San Francisco Transportation Information Map identifies Class II bicycle lanes on Beale, Folsom, and Howard Streets and Class III bicycle routes on Fremont, Howard, Market and Mission streets.55
+Within one-half mile of the project site, the San Francisco Transportation Information Map identifies Class II bicycle lanes on Beale, Folsom, and Howard Streets and Class III bicycle routes on Fremont, Howard, Market and Mission streets.